How to Get a Heritage Consultant Business License in Dubai

 Licensing and Compliance Requirements

-The licence must be renewed annually, with renewal fees broadly comparable to the initial issuance cost.
-Consultants whose work involves federally protected heritage sites or UNESCO-listed areas should note that additional approvals from the UAE Ministry of Culture and Community Development may be required, over and above the standard free zone licence.
+The license must be renewed annually, with renewal fees broadly comparable to the initial issuance cost.
+Consultants whose work involves federally protected heritage sites or UNESCO-listed areas should note that additional approvals from the UAE Ministry of Culture and Community Development may be required, over and above the standard free zone license.

 All UAE-licensed entities are subject to anti-money laundering regulations and economic substance requirements.
 Heritage consultancies should ensure their record-keeping, reporting, and corporate governance practices comply with these obligations from the outset.